Most Active Stories

 STEVE INSKEEP, HOST:

-OURAND: I think that is exactly why all these people complaining about NBC aren't realizing who NBC is programming to.
-Typically sports fans want to see their sports and they want to see the events as they happen live, immediately.
-What NBC has decided it is that they're catering to families, and they're catering to women and they're catering to people who either aren't sports fans or are very casual sports fans.
-Which is why in their primetime shows you're seeing a lot of these syrupy stories about athletes that have overcome adversity and are now champions in their sport.
-Because that appeals not to the hard-core sports fans but it appeals to the various casual one or the people that don't like sports at all.
+OURAND: I think that is exactly why - all of these people complaining about NBC, aren't realizing who NBC is programming to.
+Typically, sports fans want to see their sports; and they want to see the events as they happen - live, immediately.
+What NBC has decided is that they're catering to families; and they're catering to women; and they're catering to people who either aren't sports fans, or are very casual sports fans - which is why, in their prime-time shows, you're seeing a lot of these syrupy stories about athletes that have overcome adversity and are now champions in their sport.
+Because that appeals not to the hard-core sports fan, but it appeals to the various - casual one, or the people that don't like sports at all.

-OURAND: I don't know if they hated the actual coverage of it but they probably hated the prelim, like the story that led into the coverage and they probably didn't like the story that lead out of the coverage.
-And if you were watching the fencing on tape delay, they especially hated that.
+OURAND: I don't know if they hated the actual coverage of it.
+But they probably hated the prelim - like, the story that led into the coverage - and they probably didn't like the story that led out of the coverage.
+And if you were watching the fencing on tape-delay, they especially hated that.

 INSKEEP: So what are ABC and CBS - the other broadcast networks - doing?

-CHAD WHITE: Well, broadcast networks go after these audiences, as well.
+OURAND: Well, broadcast networks go after these audiences as well.
 So NBC has 17 days where they're going to have the number one show in prime time.
 So what ABC and CBS and Fox are doing, is they're rolling out repeats.
 They're rolling out programming that is either really cheap to produce or that has already run.